What is the earliest a child can register to play?

 How do you know a player is registered?

 All teams must have an up-to-date copy of the their team Squad List which shows all the registered players for that team.
 If they are not on the Squad List, then they cannot play.

 Do teams have to have a copy of their squad list?

 Yes.
 All teams must carry an up-to-date copy of their team Squad List.
 If a team cannot produce it when requested by an opposition team official, then they will be liable to a fine.

 Yes, if they transfer to another club in the same cup competition as their previous team, having already played for their previous team in the cup competition.
 If they transfer to a team in a different cup competition, then they can play.
 Note that where there are Cup, Tropy, Plate or Shield competitions, these are all treated as separate competitions.

 Full-Time is an online league adminstration system provided by the FA to affiliated and sanctioned leagues for free.

 How do we enter the match score?

-Teams submit the match score by replying to a Full-Time SMS message, using the format H-A. Full details can be found on the Results Reporting page.
+Teams submit the match score by replying to a Full-Time SMS message, using the format H-A. Full details can be found under the Results Reporting tab on the Matchday page .

 What do I do - the SMS did not come through?